 The majority of the material required in this assignment is review material that students should have learned in their first year chemistry class.
 Look it up if you don't know it off the top of your head!
 You have many resources available to you.
 Because this is a challenging problem-solving course, and for some of you, a year may have passed since you have had a chemistry course, it is imperative that you come to class the first day with some of the jargon, etc. second nature for you due to the pace at which this course progresses.
 Reviewing and committing to memory the topics in this summer assignment is not optional.
 Completing the assignment in a thorough and focused manner will contribute to a student's success in this course and on the AP Chemistry exam.
 It would most benefit you to wait until a week or two before school starts to begin working on it so that it is fresh in your head.
 This review packet will be collected and you will be taking a test over its contents during the first week or two of school.
-This test will cover the first Unit according to the College Board website.
+This test will cover Chapters 1-4 in your AP Chemistry textbook.
+You should skim through these chapters before school starts paying special attention to the examples problems.

 With the use of Schoology as our LMS, I am not sure we need Remind anymore but I will continue to use it one more year as it grants you almost instant access to me.
 Sign up for AP Chemistry Remind messages by texting @mrsstroz to 81010.
 You should also create a College Board account if you have not done so already.
 We will utilize the AP Classroom portion to assist our learning of the material.
 The web address can be found on the following page.
-Our AP Classroom class code is Feel free to browse the site to learn what day the AP Chem Exam is on 2024, what types of questions are on the exam, how long it takes, etc. You may contact me at my school e-mail address with questions or concerns but I won't check my messages every day during the summer.
+Our AP Classroom class code is 6Y6YXR.
+Feel free to browse the site to learn what day the AP Chem Exam is on 2023, what types of questions are on the exam, how long it takes, etc. You may contact me at my school e-mail address with questions or concerns but I won't check my messages every day during the summer.
 I will begin checking it more frequently as the beginning of the school year approaches.